What are your family’s healthcare needs and what can you afford?

 ♦ In simpler terms, this means a 64 year old cannot be asked to pay more than 3 times the price of a 21 year old for the same plan, in the same location.

-A real example is the following POS plan offered off the exchange by BlueCross BlueShield of Georgia in the same zip code.
+A real example is the following HMO plan offered off the exchange by BlueCross BlueShield of Georgia in the same zip code and for a non-smoker.

-In 2017, Republicans in Congress proposed to allow premiums for older people to rise to 5 or 6 times that of a younger person.
+In 2017, Republicans in Congress proposed allowing premiums for older people to rise to 5 or 6 times that of a younger person.

 This would have effectively priced pre-Medicare seniors out of the market.